ReZeroE/AnilistPython/README.md

 Note that bot support will return the result of the **first match** through searches.
 If no results are found, Nonetype will be returned for info requests and -1 will be returned for ID request.
 For more details regarding the functions, please read the in-file comments.

 ## Credits
-Lead Developer: Kevin L. (ReZeroK)
+Lead Developer: Kevin L. (ReZeroE)

 Special thanks to AniList's ApiV2 GraphQL Dev team for making this possible.